andmos/Coffee/CoffeeOrigins.md

 ## Intro

-Coffee originates from many countries with it's own distinguishing taste.
+Coffee originates from many countries with its own distinguishing taste.
 This is a translation of Norwegian coffee importer [Solberg & Hansen's](https://sh.no/map/) guide to what characterizes each area's unique taste.

 ## South America